Voter Information

 Additionally, there are drop boxes available inside the voting room of the following early voting locations.
 Note: NOT ALL EARLY VOTING LOCATIONS WILL HAVE A DROPBOX FOR VBM BALLOTS!
 Please see the Q&A "EARLY VOTING" for exact locations and hours.
 Dropboxes are available at the following locations during early voting hours at:

-• Algonquin Township Building 6B
+• Algonquin Township Office

 • Lake in the Hills Village Hall